Models (band): 1986–1988: Models' Media to dissolution

 In 1986, Models went to UK to record their next album, Models' Media, with Julian Mendelsohn and Opitz, at Trevor Horn's state-of-the-art SARM West Studios in London.
-Two singles peaked into the Top 30, "Evolution" in September, and "Let's Kiss" in November.
-Models' Media was released in December and peaked at No. 30 but was less successful than Out of Mind, Out of Sight.
+Two singles entered the Top 30, "Evolution" in September, and "Let's Kiss" in November.
+Models' Media was released in December and peaked at No. 30 making it less commercially successful than Out of Mind, Out of Sight.
 Models also featured on the Australian Made Tour of late 1986 to January 1987 with INXS, Mental as Anything, The Triffids, I'm Talking, The Saints, Divinyls and Jimmy Barnes on the ticket.
 "Hold On" was released in March 1987 and peaked in the Top 30, their final single was a cover of The Beatles' "Oh!
 Darling" in September which peaked in the Top 50.

 During 1987, Ceberano and Matthews sang together on the soundtrack for ABC-TV series, Stringer, the resultant album, You've Always Got the Blues was released in 1988, and peaked at No. 4 on the albums chart.
-Models members, including Mason as lead singer and Kelly on bass guitar, formed a side-project, The Clampetts, to record covers of nine country music tracks, which was released in 1987 as The Last Hoedown.
+Models members, including Mason as lead singer and Kelly on bass guitar, formed a side-project, The Clampetts, to support Models on tour; the group recorded a live album of nine country music covers, released in 1987 as The Last Hoedown - Live!
+(Warts N'All).
 Valentine left Models to pursue a radio and television journalism career.

 In 1988, the Thank You Goodnight Tour was conducted but the pressures of ten years of touring, as well as financial troubles, hastened the break-up of Models, which was announced in June 1988, however in 2008, Kelly disputed the break-up:

 I remember in the late '80s I noticed James' [Freud] Record Company put out a press release that we'd split up, which was completely inaccurate.
 Because we had so many individuals in the group, we've always been able to sustain it in one form or another - and fortunately for me they've always let me be involved.
 As long as I'm there, we get to claim that continuity.